argshook/zettelkasten/linux/tmux.md

 `prefix` + `!`

-# move pane to wherever
+# Move pane to somewhere else

 1. go to pane you want to move
 2. mark it with `prefix + m`
 3. go to destination window/session
 4. `:join-pane`

-# disable status bar
+# Disable status bar

 ctrl+a
 set -g status off